-On the other hand, independent, low budget or just out of the mainstream films (sometimes called ‘films with subtitles’ among English speakers) became more and more popular in Belgrade, at festivals like “Free Zone” and “Auteur Film Festival“, which always have sold out screenings.
+On the other hand, independent, low budget or just out of the mainstream films became more and more popular in Belgrade, at festivals like “Free Zone” and “Auteur Film Festival“, which always have sold out screenings.

-In that kind of cultural climate, “Illegal Cinema” became a kind of an institution which is still going strong seven years later.
-It’s a place where marginalized and hard-to-find films are shown – documentary, activist, queer, anarchist, forbidden and underground films are screened in a limited space of some 30 seats.
+In that kind of cultural climate, “Illegal Cinema” became a kind of an institution which remains active for 12 years.
+It’s a place where marginalized and hard-to-find films are shown – documentary, activist, queer, anarchist, forbidden and underground films are screened in a space of some 30 seats.

-Screenings are happening every Sunday at 18:00 in “Magacin” (“Warehouse”), a small cultural centre where you can also bump into interesting exhibitions.
+Screenings are happening every Wednesday at 20:30 in “Magacin“, a small cultural centre where you can also bump into interesting exhibitions.
 It’s in the very heart of the city, near Zeleni Venac green market.
 When you get to 4 Kraljevica Marka street, enter the passage and you’re there.

-For the programme, you can check their website, FB or subscribe to the newsletter.
+For the programme, check their website, FB or newsletter.